CartoDB/cartodb/doc/developer-center/import-api/guides/07-database-connectors.md

 The SQL code to select the data that is imported from the remote database must be passed through the `connector`/`sql_query` parameter.
 Note that the SQL query is interpreted by the remote MySQL database, not by PostgreSQL, so its syntax should follow MySQL conventions.

-The `table` parameter must also be used to define the name of the local table.
+The `import_as` parameter must also be used to define the name of the local table.
 This table stores the data of the remote table.
 This is the dataset that will be created in your CARTO account.
+Note that formerly the `table` parameter was used for that purpose; such use is now deprecated.

 ##### Example